alireza7agm/BCI-300-Speller/README.md

 **Part5:**
   * 1 - Apply Pre Processings to all of the subjects
  > EEG Signal Processings
-  * 2 - Using SVM and LDA machine learning functions to train classification models
+  * 2 - Using SVM and LDA machine learning algortihms to train classification models
   * 3 - Predict function to get the predicted outputs